 Nate’s Grade: C-

-Posted on September 19, 2010, in 2010 Movies and tagged action, bad movies, bruce willis, comedy, cops, jason lee, kevin smith, sean william scott, tracy morgan.
+Posted on September 19, 2010, in 2010 Movies and tagged action, adam brody, bad movies, bradley whitford, bruce willis, comedy, cops, jason lee, kevin smith, sean william scott, tracy morgan.
 Bookmark the permalink.
 Leave a comment.